 If you are charged with a DUI in Snellville, our experienced Snellville DUI lawyers are prepared to fight your Snellville DUI charges to avoid a conviction.
 Being arrested for a Snellville DUI can be a stressful experience.
 We understand the anxiety you may be experiencing.
-You probably have many questions about your case, including what penalties you may face if convicted of DUI in Snellville or in Gwinnett County State Court.
-What is the court process for a DUI in Snellville Municipal Court or in Gwinnett County State Court?
+You probably have many questions about your case, including what penalties you may face if convicted of DUI in Snellville or Gwinnett County State Court.
+What is the court process for a DUI in Snellville Municipal Court or Gwinnett County State Court?
 What defenses are there in my DUI case?
 You may also have concerns about your ability to drive and a possible license suspension.
-We can put your mind more at ease as we explain the court and investigation process as well as how we successfully defend DUI charges in Gwinnett County.
+We can put your mind more at ease as we explain the court and investigation process and how we successfully defend DUI charges in Gwinnett County.

 Snellville Municipal Court is located in the City Hall at Snellville City Center.
-The Snellville Police Department is located 2315 Wisteria Drive, Snellville, Georgia 30078.
+The Snellville Police Department is 2315 Wisteria Drive, Snellville, Georgia 30078.
 The Snellville Police Department recently received a grant from the Governor’s Office of Highway Safety (GOHS) to support their H.E.A.T.
 Unit that does DUI enforcement.
 Judge Jammie Taire is the Chief Judge in Snellville Municipal Court.
 Judge Taire is also a magistrate judge for Gwinnett County.
 Associate Judge Richard Ryczek, Jr. may sit on the bench from time to time.
 The solicitor (prosecutor) of your Snellville DUI case is Elizabeth Reisner.

 How our skilled Snellville DUI lawyers build a successful defense in your DUI case:

-Can I just enter a guilty plea myself and avoid hiring an experienced Snellville DUI defense lawyer?
+Can I enter a guilty plea myself and avoid hiring an experienced Snellville DUI defense lawyer?

 There is a saying that “a person who represents himself has a fool for a client.”
-DUI cases are one of the most serious cases that are prosecuted in Snellville Municipal Court or in Gwinnett County State Court.
+DUI cases are one of the most serious cases prosecuted in Snellville Municipal Court or Gwinnett County State Court.
 Even if you think you are guilty and may not want to fight your case all the way, there are matters that a skilled Snellville DUI lawyer is better able to handle than someone representing him or herself.
 Here are some reasons why you may consider hiring our DUI lawyers rather than representing yourself:

-• If your license is suspended for refusing the Snellville DUI officer’s chemical test from losing a license suspension hearing or failing to address a license suspension action within 30 days from the date of your Snellville DUI arrest, your Georgia driver’s license or driving privileges will be suspended for one year with NO PERMIT.
+- If your license is suspended for refusing the Snellville DUI officer’s chemical test from losing a license suspension hearing or failing to address a license suspension action within 30 days from the date of your Snellville DUI arrest, your Georgia driver’s license or driving privileges will be suspended for one year with NO PERMIT.
 Properly coordinating and handling the Snellville DUI criminal charges and the license suspension action can improve your chances of being able to drive.

-• Sometimes the prosecutor gives a bad plea offer.
+- Sometimes, the prosecutor gives a bad plea offer.
 Even if you decide not to contest your case, an experienced DUI attorney who is familiar with Snellville Municipal Court, as well as Gwinnett County State Court or Superior Court, can assess a plea offer to determine if it is worth taking or moving your case to state court and decide to take your case to trial.

-• If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply to you.
-Lawyers go to law school for years to learn these rules and you will be at the mercy of a skilled prosecutor and judge if you are not careful.
+- If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply.
+Lawyers go to law school for years to learn these rules, and you will be at the mercy of a skilled prosecutor and judge if you are not careful.

 Administrative License Suspension